- 4 boneless skinless chicken breast halves (6 ounces each)

 - 2 tablespoons Dijon mustard

 - Place chicken in an ungreased 11-in. x 7-in. baking dish.
 Pour wine over chicken; sprinkle with tarragon and pepper.
-Cover and bake at 400° for 15 minutes.
+Cover and bake for 15 minutes.
 Uncover; bake 5-10 minutes longer or until a meat thermometer reads 170°.
 Remove chicken and keep warm, reserving the pan juices.

 - For couscous, in a small saucepan, bring water to a boil.
 Stir in the couscous, butter, bouillon granules and tarragon.
 Remove from the heat; cover and let stand for 5-10 minutes or until liquid is absorbed.
 Fluff with a fork.